vuejs/v2.vuejs.org/src/v2/api/index.md

   // function
   vm.$watch(
     function () {
-      // everytime the expression `this.a + this.b` yields a different result,
+      // every time the expression `this.a + this.b` yields a different result,
       // the handler will be called.
 It's as if we were watching a computed
       // property without defining the computed property itself return this.a + this.b